Jfeldman34/AF3Complex/docs/output.md

 *   `iptm`: A scalar in the range 0-1 indicating predicted interface TM-score (confidence in the predicted interfaces) for all interfaces in the structure.
+*   `ranking_score`: A scalar in the range 0-1 indicating the predicted interface similarity score for all interfacial residues.
+This is also the ranking_score for comparison between generated models.
 *   `fraction_disordered`: A scalar in the range 0-1 that indicates what fraction of the prediction structure is disordered, as measured by accessible surface area, see our